SReddy-96/KettleWork30/README.md

 Utilizing Bootstrap, the radio buttons are styled seamlessly and organized within a form structure, simplifying the process of sending a post request to app.py.
 Error handling is implemented to ensure completeness of form fields, directing users to Apology.HTML with appropriate error codes if any fields are incomplete.
 Pre-selecting radio buttons in each section enhances user experience and aids in error prevention.

-By leveraging the card class in Bootstrap, our web app adapts to various screen sizes, promoting inclusivity and enhancing mobile-friendliness.
+By leveraging the card class in Bootstrap, our web app adapts to various screen sizes, promoting inclusively and enhancing mobile-friendliness.
 The card stacking feature optimizes the layout, ensuring a seamless experience regardless of device width.

 ### History
 <p align="center">